Consultative Workshop Sets Agenda For Joint Collective Movement To Promote Peace Building - UrduPoint

 Consultative Workshop Sets Agenda For Joint Collective Movement To Promote Peace Building

-PESHAWAR, (UrduPoint / Pakistan Point News - 2nd Sep, 2023 ) :A consultative workshop sets the agenda for chalking out inclusive strategic priorities of diverse faith communities to serve as a joint collective movement to promote peace building and socio economic development of religious minorities.
+PESHAWAR, (UrduPoint / Pakistan Point News - 3rd Sep, 2023 ) :A consultative workshop sets the agenda for chalking out inclusive strategic priorities of diverse faith communities to serve as a joint collective movement to promote peace building and the socio-economic development of religious minorities.

-The workshop, organized by Blue Veins organization, also formed a group of CSOs (Civil Society Organizations) to achieve the target of socio-economic development of religious minorities with a specific focus on enactment of Kalasha Matrimonial Marriage Bill and policy reforms for strengthening two percent quota of minorities in higher education institutions across various districts.
+The workshop, organized by Blue Veins organization here Sunday, also formed a group of the civil society organizations (CSOs) to achieve the target of the socio-economic development of religious minorities with a specific focus on enactment of Kalasha Matrimonial Marriage Bill and policy reforms for strengthening two percent quota of minorities in higher education institutions across various districts.

-The workshop was attended by people from diversified fields including lawyers, academia, social workers, rights activists, women leaders, minority representatives and youth leaders.
+The workshop was attended by people from diversified fields including lawyers, academia, social workers, right activities, women leaders, minority representatives and youth leaders.

-In the welcome address, Sana Ahmad, Programme Manager Blue Veins apprised the participants about the objective of the workshop, its goal and a working plan.
+In the welcome address, Sana Ahmad, Programme Manager Blue Veins apprised participants about objective of the workshop, its goal and a working plan.

-Chief Kahteeb of Peshawar District, Maulana Tayyab Qureshi hailed the initiative and termed it a need of the hour for promoting inter-faith harmony in the country.
+Chief Kahteeb of Peshawar District, Maulana Tayyab Qureshi highly hailed the initiative and termed it as need of the hour for promoting inter-faith harmony in the country.

-He also appreciated the efforts of Blue Veins in protecting of rights of women and for the promotion of girl's education.
+The ADC Peshawar also appreciated efforts of Blue Veins in protecting the rights of women and promoting the girl's education.

-He stressed for legislation and raising of voices for proper utilization of reserved quota for minorities in the country.

-The workshop also held a group discussion about formation of the group of CSOs to gather diverse inputs and insights for designing a stakeholder engagement agenda and way forward agenda.
+The workshop also held group discussion about the formation of CSOs group to gather diverse inputs and insights for designing a stakeholder engagement agenda and way forward agenda.